-Dr. Muhammed Bin Abo Dr. Muhammed Bin Abdul Khalid Chairman - Independent Chairman - Independent Non-Executive Director Working experience Dr. Muhammed is currently a Research Fellow at the Institute of Malaysian and International Studies of University Kebangsaan Malaysia, Adjunct Professor at the Center for Policy Research and International Studies of University Sains Malaysia.
-He is also a member of the Honorary Council of Advisors at the European-Malaysian Chamber of Commerce, member of the Economic Committee of Malaysia Competition Commission and Senior Associate of Malaysian Industry-Government Group for High Technology.
-He is formerly the Economic Adviser to the former Prime Minister, Yang Amat Berbahagia Tun Dr. Mahathir Bin Mohamad and Member of the Economic Action Council from 2018 to 2020.
-Dr. Muhammed has also served as consultant for the World Bank, United Nations Development Program ("UNDP"), United Nations Children's Fund, United Nations Population Fund, United Nations Economic and Social Commission for Asia and the Pacific and United Nations High Commission for Refugees.
-He had also served as Director of Research at Khazanah Research Institute, Head of Economics at the Securities Commission of Malaysia and a Senior Analyst at the Institute of Strategic and International Studies Malaysia.
-He was also a Senior Technical Advisor at the UNDP Malaysia.
-Shareholding in the Nil Company
+Dr. Muhammed Bin Abdul Khalid Chairman - Independent Non-Executive Director Working experience Dr. Muhammed is currently a Research Fellow at the Institute of Malaysian and International Studies of University Kebangsaan Malaysia.
+He is also a member of the Economic Committee of Malaysia Competition Commission and Senior Associate of Malaysian Industry-Government Group for High Technology.
+He was the Economic Adviser to the former Prime Minister, Yang Amat Berbahagia Tun Dr. Mahathir Bin Mohamad, a member of the Economic Action Council from 2018 to 2020 and a member of the Honorary Council of Advisors at the European-Malaysian Chamber of Commerce.
+Dr. Muhammed has served as a consultant for the World Bank, United Nations Development Program ("UNDP"), United Nations Children's Fund, United Nations Population Fund, United Nations Economic and Social Commission for Asia and the Pacific and United Nations High Commission for Refugees.
+He has also served as the Director of Research at Khazanah Research Institute, Head of Economics at the Securities Commission Malaysia and a Senior Analyst at the Institute of Strategic and International Studies.
+Additionally, he was a Senior Technical Advisor at the UNDP Malaysia.
+Shareholding in the Company Nil